-18) Collaboration with School Improvement and Curriculum: Staff from the Division for Special Education will work with other divisions including, individuals from School Improvement and Curriculum, to integrate information about addressing the needs of SWD into varied professional learning and technical support activities.
-Special education staff will participate in professional learning related to the implementation of the Georgia Performance Standards/transition to the Common Core Georgia Performance Standards (CCGPS) in critical academic areas such as reading/English language arts, science and mathematics.
-Georgia joined with 47 other states to develop a set of core standards for K-12 in English language arts and mathematics.
-The Georgia State Board of Education adopted the CCGPS on July 8, 2010.
-The CCGPS timeline projects classroom implementation during the 2012-2013 school year and a common assessment during the 2014-2015 school year.
+Timelines: FFY 2007- FFY 2012Resources: Federal Funds and GaDOE Personnel18) Collaboration with School Improvement and Curriculum:Staff from the Division forSpecial Education will work with other divisions including, individuals from SchoolImprovement and Curriculum, to integrate information about addressing the needs of SWD intovaried professional learning and technical support activities.Special education staff willparticipate in professional learning related to the implementation of the Georgia PerformanceStandards/transition to the Common Core Georgia Performance Standards (CCGPS) in criticalacademic areas such as reading/English language arts, science and mathematics.Georgia joinedwith 47 other states to develop a set of core standards for K-12 in English language arts andmathematics.mathematics.The Georgia State Board of Education adopted the CCGPS on July 8, 2010.

+CCGPS timeline projects classroom implementation during the 2012-2013 school year and a common assessment during the 2014-2015 school year.
 As a result of these activities, SWD will have access to a more rigorous academic curriculum and will be more likely to graduate from high school.